 Transport in Islington is book-ended by Angel tube & Highbury and Islington tube stations along Upper Street.
 Buses run constantly along the main arterial routes ; Upper Street, Essex Road and City Road.

 Islington has also been at the heart of political change.
-Oft recounted has been the historical meeting of Tony Blair - then living in Richmond Crescent, Islington - and Gordon Brown at the Granita restaurant in Upper Street at which, after the death of John Smith, it was decided who should be prime minister in the event of a Labour victory at the next election, and who Chancellor.
+Oft recounted has been the historical meeting of Tony Blair - then living in Richmond Crescent, Islington - and Gordon Brown at the Granita restaurant in Upper Street at which, after the death of John Smith, it was decided who should be prime minister in the event of a Labour victory at the next election, and who would be Chancellor.

 Numerous other famous names have lived in Islington.
 Canonbury Square and other streets nearby have been homes to various artists.
 The tragedian, Samuel Phelps (1804-78), who so successfully transformed Islington's Sadler's Wells theatre into a reputable drama venue, lived from 1844 to 1867 at 8 Canonbury Square.